 Making a list of places to stay, and making sure they are going to be open when you are ready to hit the road should have top billing on your priorities list.

 Plan out your destinations beforehand.
-Do some research on Campground Reviews as to what campgrounds will be open.
+Do some research on RV LIFE Campgrounds as to what campgrounds will be open.
 Everything will be different this year, and some places may not be open during April or May like they usually are.

 Taking the time to make a phone call will be key in finding out.
 Even if it says they are open online, I’d still go the extra mile and call to get a verbal confirmation from the campground.